access-ci-org/Integration_Roadmaps/docs/contributing.md

 # Requesting feature(s)
 # Contribution conventions

+This repository follows the [GitHub flow](#github-flow) model as a workflow for collaborating.

 ## Branch naming recommendation

 When [creating a branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository#creating-a-branch), adding the author's name and then a descriptive branch name of the intended commits can be helpful to categorize and track changes: